-Orientation should cover two kinds of information: policies and procedures regarding student conduct, academic integrity, and open expression; and issues of health, safety, and community relations and the availability of University resources that deal with these issues.
+Orientation should cover two kinds of information: policies and procedures regarding student conduct, academic integrity, and open expression, and issues of health, safety, and community relations and the availability of University resources that deal with these issues.
 The faculty and schools should be responsible for covering the first category of information, and residential advisers and faculty in residence should make sure that students attend orientation in these areas.
-Residential advisers and faculty in residence should also strongly encourage first-year undergraduates to attend programs focusing on health, safety and community behavior, including sexual harassment and date rape, the University's alcohol policy, the lesbian/gay/bisexual community, religious and racial harassment, and HIV and AIDS awareness and prevention.
+Residential advisers and faculty in residence should also strongly encourage first-year undergraduates to attend programs focusing on health, safety and community behavior, including sexual harassment and date rape, domestic violence, the University's alcohol policy, the lesbian/gay/bisexual community, religious and racial harassment, and HIV and AIDS awareness and prevention.
 We might also note that all incoming students should receive the student handbook, for which they must sign an acknowledgement of receipt (see recommendation F.1).

-C.5.
+C. 5.
 The President and Provost should promote community service programs both inside and outside the established curriculum.

 Community service can forge links between the traditionally isolated campus and the West Philadelphia and other Philadelphia communities.
 According to many students, this year's "Into the Streets" Day for incoming first-year students not only helped students dispel some of their misconceptions about West Philadelphia but also gave them a stronger sense of responsibility for the community.
 Some potential methods of expanding community service include: setting up a service requirement across the schools, acknowledging service on transcripts, and increasing awareness of the Program for Student-Community Involvement.
 The University already accomplishes much in the way of community service: more people in both the external and internal community need to be made aware of that effort and of the mutual benefits it generates.
+The extended community to be served should also be actively involved in the planning of future service programs.